MERLIN ROCKET DESIGN GUIDE

 The NSM's stability makes it suitable for those regularly racing in strong winds or those converting from more stable boats such as GP14's who find other Merlin designs a bit tippy.
 These days its a bit of a design in limbo, thought to lack the quick tackling necessary to make it a desirable river or small lake boat but also lacking the outright planing speeds necesary for open water.
 In reality this could make a good example a bargain for the future, especially off an age adjusted handicap.

-The NSM2 is the design most people think of as a first Merlin for someone sailing inland.
+The NSM2 used to be the design most people think of as a first Merlin for someone sailing inland.
 The design is a development of the NSM1 with fuller sections under the mast and in the bilge near the stern to carry more weight (around 24-26 stone).

 There are also two variants: Guy Winder modified the design to produce Uptown Girl (3338) which was filled out even more under the mast to carry more weight, and Jon Turner has produced a Seventh Heaven version which is slightly wider, has a slightly flatter rocker and a slightly flatter transom.
 Quite a few have been built in FRP, though the wooden ones tend to be preferred, especially examples by Winder, Rowsell’s and Jon Turner.